top of page

 AI Is Making Attacks Faster — and Easier to Launch

 Cybercriminals used to need a certain level of technical skill to run effective attacks.
+That’s no longer the case.
+AI tools can now:

 • Generate highly convincing phishing emails in seconds